Unsupervised Hyperspectral Mixed Noise Removal Via Spatial-Spectral Constrained Deep Image Prior: Introduction

-where ${\mathcal Y}\in {\mathbb R}^{\sl H\times W\times B}$ denotes the observed data, ${\mathcal X}\in{\mathbb R}^{\sl H\times W\times B}$ denotes the underlying clean HSI, and ${\mathcal V}\in{\mathbb R}^{\sl H\times W\times B}$ is the mixed noise.
-The denoising technique is to estimate an ideal image ${\mathcal X}$ from the observed data ${\mathcal Y}$.
-Earlier HSI denoising methods are dominated by model-based techniques, such as total variation (TV)-based methods\cite{TVHSIdenoising,ASSTV,SSTV,HSSTV,DIP-tv}, sparsity-driven methods \cite{sparse1,sparse2}, and matrix/tensor low-rank-based methods \cite{LRMR,tvLRMR,LRTDTV,ChangYi2017,Low_rank_JSTSP,XieQi_PAMI,TNNLS_Meng}.
+\IEEEPARstart{H}{yperspectral} images (HSIs) contain abundant spatial and spectral information and thus can be utilized into various applications, such as object detection \cite{Wang2016,Liu2017Target}, classification \cite{Jia2018,TNNLS_class1,Meng_2}, and so on.
+Due to the imaging environment, HSIs are inevitably corrupted by mixed noise.
+The complex noise seriously affects subsequent applications as well as visual qualities.
+Thus, HSI denoising is considered an essential technique in hyperspectral imaging.
+Earlier HSI denoising methods are dominated by model-based techniques \cite{Wang_2,He_2,Meng_3,Wang_1}, such as total variation (TV)-based methods\cite{ASSTV,SSTV,HSSTV,DIP-tv}, sparsity-based methods \cite{sparse1,sparse2}, non-local-based methods \cite{BM4D}, dictionary learning-based methods \cite{Dic_HSI,CVPR_Dic}, and matrix/tensor low-rankness-based methods \cite{LRMR,tvLRMR,LRTDTV,ChangYi2017,Low_rank_JSTSP,XieQi_PAMI,TNNLS_Meng}.
 These methods exploit the intrinsic structure of HSIs via optimization-based models to deal with the HSI denoising.
-Inspired by the success of deep learning in inverse problems in imaging \cite{TIP_2017,NIPS2016,ResNet,TNNLS_SR,Deep_HSI_sharpening,TNNLS_PAN}, the CNN-based methods for HSI denoising \cite{TNNLS_2014,2019Dong,HSI-DeNet,HSID-CNN,TowardUni,TNNLS_2020_HSI} have emerged in the last few years.
-Generally, most of the CNN-based methods learn the noisy-to-denoised mapping driven by abundant training data, {\sl e.g.}, Yuan {\sl et al.}\cite{HSID-CNN} employed the deep residual CNN to conduct HSI denoising.
-Dong {\sl et al.}\cite{2019Dong} utilized the deep 3D encoder-decoder network for HSI denoising.
-Although great performance has been achieved by CNN-based methods, the effectiveness of them critically depends on the diversity and quantity of the training data.
-However, the hyperspectral data is limited and the real noise of HSIs is complex.
+With meticulously selected hand-crafted priors, recent model-based methods \cite{LRMR,LRTDTV,LLRGTV} have achieved state-of-the-art performance.
+These state-of-the-art methods mainly consider the matrix/tensor low-rankness and form the HSI denoising \cite{Lina_1,Lina_2} as a low-rank matrix/tensor recovery problem.
+Other hand-crafted priors such as TV \cite{He_3,He_4} can be combined in such low-rank model and algorithms like alternating direction multiplier method (ADMM) can be utilized to address the denoising model.
+Inspired by the success of deep learning in inverse problems in imaging \cite{TIP_2017,NIPS2016,ResNet,Deep_HSI_sharpening}, convolutional neural network (CNN)-based methods \cite{TNNLS_2014,2019Dong,HSI-DeNet,HSID-CNN,TowardUni,TNNLS_2020_HSI} have emerged for HSI denoising in last few years.
+Generally, most of the CNN-based methods learn the noisy-to-denoising mapping driven by abundant training data \cite{HSID-CNN,2019Dong}, which leads to great performance for HSI denoising on specific datasets.
+Nevertheless, the effectiveness of supervised CNN-based methods critically depends on the diversity and quantity of training data.
+However, hyperspectral data is limited and the real noise of HSIs is complex.
 Thus, it is difficult to guarantee high-quality denoising results under the realist complex noise scenario of HSIs, where the underlying assumption is not held in the training data.
-Recently, Ulyanov {\sl et al.} proposed an unsupervised image restoration method, named deep image prior \cite{DIP}.
-The DIP employs the CNN and optimizes its parameters by targeting the observed image as the network output with a randomly given input, demonstrating that the CNN itself can represent a well-reconstructed image by the iterative process without any training.
-Afterward, Sidorov \textsl{et al}. extended the DIP into HSI restoration, which yields promising performance on HSI denoising, inpainting, and super-resolution.
-However, two issues are existing in the current DIP framework.
-Firstly, directly extending 2D convolution-driven DIP to 3D convolution-driven DIP is of limited benefits in the performance of HSI restoration\cite{DeepHS}.
-Also, the 3D convolution brings abundant network parameters, leading to high computational burdens in the iterative process of DIP.
+Recently, an unsupervised image restoration method deep image prior (DIP) \cite{DIP} was proposed.
+The DIP employs the CNN and optimizes its learnable parameters by targeting the observed image as the network output with a randomly given input, demonstrating that the CNN itself can represent a well-reconstructed image by the iterative process without any training data.
+Afterward, Sidorov et al. extended the DIP into HSI restoration \cite{DeepHS}, which yields decent performance on HSI denoising, inpainting, and super-resolution.
+However, DIP suffers from the semi-convergence behavior, which refers to the behavior of an iterative method that the PSNR value begins to increase at early iterations and, after a certain ``optimal'' iteration, the PSNR value begins to decrease, see Fig. \ref{semi_con}.
+Hence, the iteration needs to terminate by referring to the ground-truth image at the point of the highest PSNR value, before fitting the noise.
+Meanwhile, DIP has relatively weak performance for HSI denoising compared with existing state-of-the-art methods \cite{HSID-CNN,LRTDTV,LRMR}.
+We attribute these deficiencies of DIP to two aspects.
+First, DIP lacks specific characterization on HSI intrinsic structures.
+HSIs have unique spatial-spectral structures, which require specific prior terms to characterize.
+Second, DIP lacks robust noise modeling.
+In real applications, the noise of HSI is very complex and various.
+Only considering Gaussian noise and neglect other types of noise is not enough to completely remove the complex noise in HSI.